Emmotes/ic_spoilers/docs/caramon.md

     "id": 2860,
     "flavour_text": "",
     "description": {
-        "desc": "Caramon increases the effect of Raise Spirits by 100% for each Champion in the formation not affected by Raise Spirits."
+        "desc": "Caramon increases the effect of Raise Spirits by $(not_buffed amount)% for each Champion in the formation not affected by Raise Spirits."
     },
     "effect_keys": [
         {